dwengovzw/learning_content/learning_objects/english/content/social_robot/1014_maakeengezicht/index.md

 ]
 teacher_exclusive: true
 ---
-# Computationeel denken unplugged
+# Computational thinking unplugged
-## Maak een gezicht
+## Make a face
-### 20 minuten in de klas
+### 20 minutes in class

-Tijdens deze activiteit zullen de leerlingen belangrijke inzichten opdoen, zoals:
+During this activity, students will gain important insights, such as:

-* Het feit dat iets dat op het eerste gezicht moeilijk lijkt toch geprogrammeerd kan worden met enkele eenvoudige regels.
+* The fact that something that seems difficult at first can still be programmed with a few simple rules.
-* Het besef dat programma's slechts regels zijn die door computers worden gevolgd.
+* The realization that programs are just rules followed by computers.
-* Het belang van het opsplitsen van een programma in verschillende onderdelen om het gemakkelijker te maken.
+* The importance of breaking down a program into different parts to make it easier.

-Je kan de volledig uitgeschreven activiteit met afbeeldingen [**hier**](embed/maakeengezicht_activiteit.pdf "Activiteit 'Maak een gezicht'") terugvinden.
-Deze activiteit is gecreëerd door Paul Curzon, Queen Mary University of London.
+You can find the fully written activity with images [**here**](embed/maakeengezicht_activiteit.pdf "Activity 'Make a face'").
+This activity was created by Paul Curzon, Queen Mary University of London.